authlete/authlete-java-common/README.md

 ```

 `AuthleteApiFactory.getDefaultApi()` method caches the search result, so you can
-call th emethod as many times as you like without worrying about the overhead of
+call the method as many times as you like without worrying about the overhead of
 file loading.